Types of Businesses

 Persons doing business in Colorado from out of state

-Any out of state business with a physical location in Colorado and/or operating in the state for more than 30 days, must register the business in Colorado with the Secretary of State.
+Any out-of-state business with a physical location in Colorado and/or operating in the state for more than 30 days, must register the business in Colorado with the Secretary of State.
 Such businesses are required to file Colorado income taxes for all wages and income earned from work and operations conducted in the state, regardless of the person’s/business’ residency.
 Employers must withhold income taxes.

 Persons doing business in other states, based in Colorado